EPCCed/Activities/Activities/Sort/Readme.md

 You can be as sophisticated or as simple as you like.
 Three examples are given below, ranging in price and sophistication.

-Simple boxes can be used, similar to those found in the stationery cupboard at work:
+Simple boxes can be used, similar to those found in a stationery cupboard at work:

 ![Simple boxes](imgs/setup1.png)